Multiple OVI Offense Lawyers

 At Soroka & Associates, LLC in Columbus, we help people fight OVI charges and protect their rights.
 Our lawyers fight to suppress breath tests, blood tests, and field sobriety tests on the grounds that the police did not administer them correctly, or that the equipment was not valid.
 We explore whether treatment programs are a better solution than incarceration.
 We seek dismissals and acquittals.
 We also work to negotiate plea agreements that reduce the severity of the charge – especially when there are questions about the strength of the government’s case.

-- What is an OVI offense in Columbus?
+What is an OVI offense in Ohio?

 OVI means Operating a Vehicle under the Influence of alcohol or drugs.
 You can be charged with an OVI if you drive a vehicle within Ohio and any of the following conditions apply: